Laconia High School (New Hampshire): Athletics

-Sports were first introduced at Laconia in 1923 with the move to Union Avenue.
-With the 6 acre campus and the new building equipped with a gymnasium, the school was able to offer football, basketball, and baseball for men during the fall, winter, and spring months, respectively.
+Sports were first introduced at Laconia High School in 1923, following the move to the Union Avenue campus.
+The 6-acre (24,000 m²) campus and new building, which included a gymnasium, allowed the school to offer football, basketball, and baseball for male students during the fall, winter, and spring seasons, respectively.
 Later in the 1920s, field hockey was the first sport to be offered to girls.

 Currently, there are five varsity sports offered for men, six varsity sports offered for women, and eight coed varsity sports at LHS.
 As of the 2018-19 school year, Laconia is classified as a Division II program in the New Hampshire Interscholastic Athletic Association, however, in some sports, they petition down and compete in Division III due to low participation.
 The following sports are offered: